rust-lang/rfcs/text/3537-msrv-resolver.md

   - A `.cargo/config.toml` field will be added to disable this, e.g. for CI
 - Cargo will ensure users are aware their dependencies are behind the latest in a unobtrusive way
 - `cargo add` will select version requirements that can be met by a dependency with a compatible version
-- A new value for `package.rust-version`, `"auto"`, which will advertise in your published package your current toolchain version as the minimum-supported Rust version
+- A new value for `package.rust-version`, `"<tbd-name-representing-currently-running-rust-toolchain>"`, which will advertise in your published package your current toolchain version as the minimum-supported Rust version
-  - `cargo new` will default to `package.rust-version = "auto"`
+  - `cargo new` will default to `package.rust-version = "<tbd-name-representing-currently-running-rust-toolchain>"`
 - A deny-by-default lint will replace the build error from a package having an incompatible Rust version, allowing users to opt-in to overriding it

 ## Example documentation updates